destroyedlolo/Marcel/README.md

 #Configuration :#
 By default, Marcel reads **/usr/local/etc/Marcel.conf** as configuration file (may be changed using command line option **-f**).
-Have a look on provided file which contains comprehensive explanation of all known directives.
+Have a look on provided file which contains comprehensive explanations of all known directives.

 ##Notez-bien :##
 Starting v6.0+, each sections in the configuration file must be uniquely named.